 But, if you're less tech-savvy, you might be intimidated by terms like "artificial intelligence," "machine learning," and "algorithms."
 You probably also hear about these technologies and think to yourself, "My business definitely can't afford that."

 This makes sense.
-As a good marketer, you should be skeptical about high-priced emerging technologies.
-After all, we hear a lot of hype about AI from all sorts of blogs, news outlets, and vendors.
-But, still, sometimes it's hard to tell how a tool works and if it's actually worth your money.
-Additionally, if you're less familiar with AI, it might seem like it's only a technology used only by industry-leading behemoths.
+As a good marketer, you should be skeptical about high-priced tech.
+After all, sometimes it's hard to tell how a tool works and if it's actually worth your money.
+Additionally, if you're less familiar with AI, it might seem like it's only necessary for industry-leading behemoths.

-While you might think that AI is totally out of your budget, there's actually a chance your business is already using an app that relies on this technology to do its job.
+While you might think that AI is totally out of your budget, there's actually a chance your business is already using a software or app that relies on this technology to do its job.

 1. Determine where AI tools could help you eliminate costs.